-- When an employee is compensated authorized to work in excess of eight (8) hours per day or in excess of forty (40) hours per week, the employee shall be compensated for the overtime at the rate of one and one-half (1-1/2) times his/her regular rate of pay. - Work performed on Sundays and holidays shall be compensated at double time the employee's regular rate of pay. - 3.
-No pyramiding of overtime shall be allowed. - 4.
-All overtime must be authorized, in advance, by Management or the management-designated supervisor.
+- 1. When an employee is compensated in excess of eight (8) hours per day or in excess of forty (40) hours per week, the employee shall be compensated for the overtime at the rate of one and one- half (1-1/2) times his/her regular rate of pay. - 2.
+Work performed on Sundays and holidays shall be compensated at double time the employee's regular rate of pay.

+3. No pyramiding of overtime shall be allowed.

+- 4. All overtime must be authorized, in advance, by Management or the management-designated supervisor.
 The appropriate craft and personnel will be dispatched. - 5.
 The Foreperson may assign mandatory overtime. - 6.
-When an employee is called backeut to work without at least eight (8) hours off since his/her previous shift, all such call backeut time shall be paid at the overtime rate until he/she has had eight

-(8) hours off.
-To provide flexibility and encourage employees to be as safe as possible, there are options:

-- a.
-The employee's next regular shift is adjusted so that the employee works his/her shift beginning from the end of the call back time. - b.
-The employee's next regular shift is adjusted so that the employee has an eight (8) hour breakbetween the end of call back time and the beginning of the next shift. - 6-c.The District can authorize a rest period for the employee on paid time during the employee's next regular shift. - 7.
+When an employee is called back to work-, all such call back time shall be paid at the overtime rate.
+To provide flexibility and encourage employees to be as safe as possible, there are options: - The employee's next regular shift is adjusted so that the employee works his/her shift beginning from the end of the call back time. - b.
+The employee's next regular shift is adjusted so that the employee has an eight (8) hour break between the end of call back time and the beginning of the next shift. - c.
+The District can authorize a rest period for the employee on paid time during the employee's next regular shift. - 7.
 Employees on paid leave status do not qualify for overtime pay.